Ruth Durlacher: Role in tennis

-Durlacher played in the doubles category of the Irish Championships, and her partners were Alice Pickering in 1896; Mollie Martin in 1898, 1899 and 1901; and Ms.Hazlett in 1902.
+Durlacher played in the ladies' doubles category of the Irish Championships, and was winner with her partners of Alice Pickering in 1896; Louisa Martin in 1898, 1899 and 1901; and Ms. Hazlett in 1902.

 Durlacher took part in the mixed doubles under the Irish Open.
-Kn 1898, Durlacher won the mixed doubles with partner Harold Nisbet.
+In 1898, Durlacher won the mixed doubles with partner Harold A. Nisbet.
 In 1901 and 1902, she won the same title with partner Laurence Doherty.
+The 1901 final they beat Neville Durlacher (her husband) and S. Pollen, 6-3 10-8.

+1905 was Durlacher's last major win which was at the inaugural Frinton Championships, Frinton-on-Sea, Essex.
+She defeated Evelyn Blencowe Driver, 7-5, 6-2.

 Tennis career

 Durlacher played at the Wimbledon Championships from 1897 to 1907.
-In 1899, she won the doubles tournament.
-In singles, Durlacher reached the finals of the all-comers competition, losing to Blanche Bingley.
+In 1898 and 1899, she won the doubles tournament, partnering Bertha Steedman.
+Also that same year, in the singles, Durlacher reached the finals of the all-comers competition, losing to Blanche Bingley.
 She won the Irish Championships mixed doubles title along with Harold Nisbet in 1898, and with Laurence Doherty 1901 and 1902.

+Golf career

+Durlacher played for the Irish golf team in the Women's Home Internationals, being part of the winning team in 1907.

+In 1911, Durlacher became the Ladies golf champion of France, in matchplay format, beating Miss Compton 3&2, hosted at Le Touquet.

 Later life and legacy

+Durlacher presented a Perpetual Cup to the Carrickmines Croquet & Lawn Tennis Club, Dublin, Ireland, in 1908, which is still competed for in the 21st century.

-She died in Buckingham, Buckinghamshire in 1946.
-She also played for the Irish golf team in the Women's Home Internationals, being part of the winning team in 1907.
+She died in Stoke Poges, Buckinghamshire in 1946.

-Durlacher played in the Irish Championships in 1895 for the first time when she was 18 years old.
-Durlacher also played golf for the Irish ladies golf team and played in the Irish Ladies Championships.